satyasundar/claimTriage-conduit-neurosan/README.md

-# Claims Triage Assistant — a governed, human-in-the-loop agent network on Neuro SAN
+# Claims Triage Assistant
+### A governed, human-in-the-loop agent network on Neuro SAN

 A multi-agent system, built on [Neuro SAN Studio](https://github.com/cognizant-ai-lab/neuro-san-studio), that triages an insurance claim against the policy and recommends **pay / deny /